kmesiab/ai-code-critic/README.md

 ![Screenshot](https://github.com/kmesiab/ai-code-critic/assets/161768/8002cce3-5e62-41ae-8982-9a4257aa8207)

-1. Click the "+" button and enter the url to a github pull request.
+1. Click the "+" button and enter the url to a GitHub pull request.
 2. Wait patiently while things happen.
 3. The diff will be loaded in the right pane.
 4. The report will appear shortly after in the left pane.